Thank you for your interest in my Spotify playlists! This guide is an overview of what I look for for my lists and the best ways to reach me.

 Consider Fit Before Submitting

-I evaluate songs for their TECHNICAL MERIT -and- AESTHETIC FIT.
-Very often, I’ll like a song, but won’t have a channel for it.
-For me, the listener experience is paramount, so I’m rigid on what I look for.
+I evaluate songs based on TECHNICAL MERIT and AESTHETIC FIT.
+Very often, I’ll like a song, but won’t have a list for it.
+For me, the listener experience is everything, so I’m rigid in what I look for.

 Please listen to the playlist you’re submitting to and verify that your work fits.
-Traits I look for include (but are not exclusive to):
+Some things I look for are (but are not exclusive to):

 • Arrangement